Find answers to common questions about PDF authenticity checking.

 The most important limitation is not technical — it is fundamental: the tool detects modifications to existing PDF files.
 It cannot detect documents created from scratch with false content.
 If someone creates a fake bank statement in Microsoft Word and exports it to PDF, the result will show as Intact, because the file was never modified after creation.
 Always check the creation date and consider the document’s claimed origin alongside the analysis result.

 Other technical limitations: password-protected PDFs cannot be analyzed, extremely sophisticated manipulation techniques using specialized tools may sometimes evade detection, and PDFs with corrupted metadata may produce unexpected results.
-For critical legal or financial documents, use our service alongside other verification methods.
+For critical legal or financial documents, use our service alongside other fraud-detection methods.

 PDF authenticity checking typically completes within a few seconds for most documents.
 The analysis time depends on file size, complexity, and server load.